 In 1986, with community support, the ‘Friends of the Eurobodalla Native Botanic Gardens’ (the Friends) was formed.
-That year, Eurobodalla Shire Council progressed the project by establishing a Management Committee to oversee the development and management of the Gardens.
+That year, Eurobodalla Shire Council progressed the project by establishing a management committee to oversee the development and management of the Garden.

-In 1987, Eurobodalla Council applied to NSW State Forestry for an Occupation Permit for a portion of Mogo State Forest at Deep Creek.
-This site had already been partially cleared to provide fill for the walls of Deep Creek Dam, the Shire’s principal water storage.
+In 1987, Eurobodalla Council applied to NSW State Forestry for an occupation permit for a portion of Mogo State Forest at Deep Creek.
+This site had already been partially cleared to provide fill for the walls of Deep Creek Dam, the Eurobodalla’s principal water storage.

 From its conception, the Botanic Garden was to become a unique showcase of regional plants.
 Site work commenced in 1988, workers consisting of a small number of Council staff and Friends organised volunteers.
 The pace of development quickened after 1992 when the first full-time Council funded professional staff member was appointed but volunteers remained the bulk of the workforce.

 In February 1994, a bushfire destroyed all buildings on the site including the Supervisor's residence.

 The period from 1997 to 2011 was one of sustained development with the Visitor Centre being opened in 2001 by NSW Premier Bob Carr and the construction of basic facilities, themed walks and display gardens.

 From 2012 to 2018 development accelerated:

 - The Children's Play Space was officially opened in April 2012.

 - A grant-funded Seed Bank was established in 2013 along with creation of a new works depot and upgraded propagation facilities.